EmbeddedLLM/vllm-0.1.4-rocm/README.md

 Derived from [Yard1's multi-lora branch](https://github.com/Yard1/vllm/tree/multi_lora)

-[A note to whoever wants to run it on ROCm now]
+[Important note]

-Starting from ROCm v5.7.0, some type conversion utils for bf16 are implemented in header files, but unfortunately some of them are not specified as inline or static functions.
-So building the project on ROCm directly would lead to failures in multiple definitions of functions.
+Starting from ROCm v5.7, some type conversion functions on bfloat16 are implemented in header files.
+Unfortunately a few of them are not specified as inline or static functions, so building the project on ROCm directly would result in ODR violations when linking the translation units.

-To circumvent this I have been manually adding the "inline" keyward to the related functions.
-In the container we're using it means adding the keyword "inline" to "/opt/rocm/include/hip/amd_detail/amd_hip_bf16.h#96" so that the line becomes
+A way to circumvent this is to manually add the `inline` or `static` keywards to the related functions.
+In the container that `Dockerfile.rocm` builds from, it means adding the keyword `inline` to `/opt/rocm/include/hip/amd_detail/amd_hip_bf16.h:96` so that the line becomes

 ```cpp
 L96: #define __HOST_DEVICE__ __host__ __device__ inline
 ```

-But of course this is far from pretty, if not considered nasty, as it is modifying include header in a potentially dangerous manner, and surely there should be better ways which I'm trying to find.

-This should be solved starting from [ROCm 6.0.0 though](https://github.com/ROCm/clr/commit/86bd518981b364c138f9901b28a529899d8654f3).
+This is far from a pretty solution though.
+Even though it appears that [ROCm may be fixing this](https://github.com/ROCm/clr/commit/86bd518981b364c138f9901b28a529899d8654f3), it appears to not be included in ROCm v6.0.0.
+Fixes like this may need to stay around until better solutions come out.

 <p align="center">